Excel LEFT Function (Table of Contents)

 Step 3: As we do not have to use the optional argument in this example, we have to just click enter or we can close the bracket or press enter.
 Both will have the same result.

 We can see from the above picture that the result or output of the Formula is “F “ .
 As we noted earlier in this article that if the optional argument whose syntax is num_chars, is not given then it will automatically come as default 1.
 Hence the result is F, which is the first character of the Function from the left.

 Now, we will see the other scenario where the optional argument is greater than the number of words, then it will return as a whole string or word.

 As we can see from the above example that the optional argument which is num_chars is written as 5, however, the example Eye is only of three characters.
 Hence the result is the whole string which is Eye.

 Now, we will see the example with the optional argument (num_chars).
 How we can use it?

-Suppose, in a report, we have to give only the initial of given name, then in this scenario, the LEFT function will help us.
+Suppose, in a report, we have to give only the initial of a given name, then in this scenario, the LEFT function will help us.

 Step 2: Now we have to enter the syntax, cell address which is A4 for which we have to extract the substring.
-Like below picture, we have to put a comma and then the number of characters which we want to extract.
+Like the below picture, we have to put a comma and then the number of characters which we want to extract.
 So, in this example we want initial so take it as 1.